 One of the "new" pears with a reputation for good garden performance and always seems to do well here.
 Medium size fruit with a pink blush or occasional russeting.
 Sweet, rich and juicy flavour.
 For reasons known only to itself, will not pollinate Doyenne du Comice!
 (Surrey 1947).

 Medium to large fruit that will need thinning if it sets a heavy crop.
+The pear usually found in tins.
 Pale flesh is sweet and juicy with a musky flavour.
 A compact, tidy tree that crops well and stores well in to December (Australia 19th century)

 Williams bon Chrétien